-One day Marjory and I entered the Young Life 5K race up, down, and around the city limits.
-The actual runners disappeared with the smoke of the gun.
-Walking, we chatted, waved at bystanders, did more hill-huffs, and found ourselves straggling and grateful for a trio of young people who walked just ahead of us.
-We apologized to the lonely and bored monitors and felt embarrassed by the trailing ambulance.
-On the last hill we passed Gallery OneEleven, then, turning right at The Stoplight, reached the finish line at Lineberry Memorial Park.
+One day Marjory and I entered the Young Life 5K race, organized by Morgan Cain Grim, Floyd County’s own entry in the Super Person contest.
+Bang!
+And the runners disappeared with the smoke of the gun leaving the Wellses to walk uphill, chat downhill, and wave at bystanders.
+More hill-huffs and we found ourselves grateful for a trio of teens who strolled just ahead of us.
+To the lonely and bored monitors, we apologized, and we tried to ignore the trailing ambulance.
+On the last rise we passed Gallery OneEleven, then, turning right at The Stoplight, reached the finish line at Lineberry Memorial Park.
 Soon the announcement was made: I had won!*

-*The record book does have an asterisk, something about being the only male in my age group.
+*The record book does have an asterisk that notes my status as the only male in my age group.

-These other brief stories about Floyd County tell of mistaken vegetables, francophone cyclotourists, a lost rabbit, a long-bobbing bottle, back-having sock-knitters, and a few more of the author’s “onces.”By Dennis:
+These other brief stories about Floyd County tell of mistaken vegetables, francophone cyclotourists, a lost goat, a long-bobbing bottle, a back-having sock-knitter, and a few more of the author’s own “onces.”By Dennis:

 “Hi, we’re from Plenty!
 Today we have lots of fresh vegetables, tomatoes, lettuce, some string beans, and lots of other stuff.
 We also have some bakery goods.
 I think a coffee cake and a loaf of bread.
 Do you have a dog?
 We can give you some dry dog food, too, if you need it.”
 I said this in one continuous blurt in my most agreeable fashion.
 This was the new “client” on our route, distributing donated produce to people in need.
 I placed a large grocery bag brimming with produce in the hands of the young woman at the beat-up old trailer door.